oshaughnessy/sierramountainll/_pages/parents.md

 Boys need to wear an athletic supporter.
 Male catchers must wear a cup.
 Aside from some exceptions, jewelry is not allowed ([see below](#wearing-jewelry)).

+Player safety also includes vetting our volunteers with in-depth background checks and training them to recognize abuse.
+Please see our [Background Checks &amp; Training]({% link _pages/bgchecks.md %}) page for more information.

 ### Wearing Jewelry